Author and Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2015.

 Acute urticaria is urticaria, with or without angioedema, that is present for less than 6 weeks.
 It is often gone within hours to days.

-One in five children or adults have an episode of acute urticaria during their lifetime.
-It is more common in atopics.
+One in five children or adults has an episode of acute urticaria during their lifetime.
+It is more common in atopic individuals.
 It affects all races and both sexes.